 How to Word the Hardship Letter

-If you're on the brink of bankruptcy or headed to foreclosure, you have a terrible story the lender should hear.
-Share it, as painful as doing so might be.
+Being on the brink of bankruptcy or foreclosure is a terrible story, but it’s important information the lender should hear.
+Share it, as painful as doing so may be.

 Write simply but evocatively.
-Be succinct when you describe the unfortunate events, but be specific in describing their impact.
+Be succinct when describing the unfortunate events and be specific in describing their impact.
 Use numbers and percentages to explain the loss of income or negative cash flow.
-Instead of just saying you're borrowing money to make the mortgage payments, disclose the dollar amount and source of that debt, such as: "I've borrowed $10,000 against my VISA card to make my payments over the past six months, and I have tapped my cards to the max."

 Hardship Letter Mistakes

-Certainly, you can say you've tried other financial avenues and explored every possibility.
-Now, though, you're at the end of the road.
-Circumstances won't improve; in fact, they will only get worse—unless the lender helps you.
+“I’ve tried other financial avenues and explored every option.
+Now, though, I’m at the end of the road.
+Circumstances won't improve.
+In fact, they will only get worse without assistance.”